joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 When dividing two integers, the number (minus the decimal) is returned.
 Also `%` returns the remainder of two integers.

-Another neat thing about operators: If you're only dealing with one binary operation, you may do the following:
+Another neat thing about operators: If you are only dealing with one `binary` operation, you may do the following:

 ```C++
 	int var1 = 0;